ribot/SublimeAndroidImport/README.md

 Known Issues
 ------------
-- Gets confused and therefore ignore the R class.
+- Gets confused and therefore ignores the R class.
-- Cannot handle cases where there are multiple Android classes with the same name, for example `Service`.
 - Generally untested and may miss classes.
-- Unable to find classes within anonymous classes.
-See this issue on the dependancy [issue](https://github.com/musiKk/plyj/issues/8).